autonomoussoftware/documentation/owners_manual/owners_manual.md

 BY PURCHASING, OWNING, AND/OR USING METRONOME TOKENS YOU EXPRESSLY ACKNOWLEDGE AND ASSUME THE FOLLOWING RISKS.

 1.  **[Purchaser Acknowledgments]**.
-As a purchaser  ("Purchaser" or "you") of Metronome tokens ("MTN"), you acknowledge as follows:
+As a purchaser  ("Purchaser" or "you") of Metronome tokens ("MET"), you acknowledge as follows:

     a.
-MTN are [not] structured or sold as securities or any other form of investment product.
-MTN have not been registered with the United States Securities and Exchange Commission under the Securities Act of 1933, as amended, or under any State securities act, or under any similar laws in any
+MET are [not] structured or sold as securities or any other form of investment product.
+MET have not been registered with the United States Securities and Exchange Commission under the Securities Act of 1933, as amended, or under any State securities act, or under any similar laws in any